ChemeketaCS/csweb/content/assignments/cs160/202020_01/index.md

 ## Algorithm – Indexing

-7. Build a page-word index (like the one shown in the reading or in Q8) for the words:
+7. Build a page-word index (like the one shown in the reading or in Q8) for the words *"student"*, *"computer"*, and *"monitors"* on the three pages shown below.
-*"student"*, *"computer"*, and *"monitors"* on these three pages:
+    *Ignore capitalization and punctuation.
+Treat "Word", "word", and "word." as all the same.*

     **Page 1**